-Khloe Kardashian’s Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]
+Khloe Kardashian Ex Lamar Odom’s Post Rehab Crisis: Talks Of Getting His Wife Back [Video]

 Kim Kardashian Jets Off To Dubai Now That Paris Robbers Allegedly Caught

-Despite the fact that Lamar’s ex-wife Khloe Kardashian has moved on with Cleveland Cavaliers player Tristan Thompson, he said that he will remain hopeful in that things may change in the future.
+Despite the fact that Lamar’s ex-wife Khloe Kardashian has moved on with Cleveland Cavaliers player Tristan Thompson, he said that he would remain hopeful in that things may change in the future.

 “I ran so many people away…for that three minutes of feel-good.
 So I’d like to rekindle those relationships.”

 Do you think Lamar Odom has any chance of getting back together with Khloe Kardashian?
-Let us know what you think in the comment section below.
+Let us know what you think in the comments section below.